Nonoverlapping domain decomposition preconditioners for discontinuous Galerkin approximations of Hamilton--Jacobi--Bellman equations: Numerical experiments

 We will now consider applications of the preconditioning methods to problems of practical interest, namely fully nonlinear HJB equations.
-This introduces several challenges, such as nonsymmetric linear systems that appear in the semismooth Newton method.
-Nevertheless, it is found that nonoverlapping methods in particular remain robust and lead to efficient solvers for these problems.
+As explained above, this introduces several challenges, such as nonsymmetric linear systems that appear in the semismooth Newton method.
+Nevertheless, it is found that nonoverlapping methods in particular remain robust and lead to efficient solvers for these problems for $h$-version methods.
 The example presented here is closely related to the one from \cite[Section~9.1]{Smears2014}.
 Consider the boundary-value problem

 where $\Om=(0,1)^2$, $\Ld\coloneqq [0,\pi/3]\times\mathrm{SO}(2)$, and where $L^\a v \coloneqq a^\a\colon D^2v$, with